simonegiancola09/simonegiancola09.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD researcher (doctorant) in statistics at the [Orsay Institute, Paris-Saclay University](https://www.imo.universite-paris-saclay.fr/en/), supervised by [Christophe Giraud](https://www.imo.universite-paris-saclay.fr/~christophe.giraud/) and [Nicolas Verzelen](https://verzelen.montpellier.inrae.fr/).
+I am a PhD researcher in statistics at the [Orsay Institute, Paris-Saclay University](https://www.imo.universite-paris-saclay.fr/en/), supervised by [Christophe Giraud](https://www.imo.universite-paris-saclay.fr/~christophe.giraud/) and [Nicolas Verzelen](https://verzelen.montpellier.inrae.fr/).

 #### Research interests
 Statistical-to-computational gaps, with a focus on the low-degree method.